Commercial Truck Accident Attorney

 Commercial truck accidents are extremely dangerous for the involved motorist.
 Commercial tractor and trailer combinations are often 75 feet long and can weigh as much as 80,000 pounds.
 So the motorist is always the loser when involved in an accident with a commercial truck.
 The injuries sustained by the motorist are often quite severe, as a result.

-Federal guidelines state a big-rig driver cannot operate his vehicle for more than 10 hours per day.
-Furthermore, truck drivers are required to have eight hours off for every 10 hours of driving.
+Federal guidelines state a property-carrying big-rig driver has an 11-hour driving limit with a minimum of 10 consecutive hours off duty; passenger-carrying drivers have 10-hour driving limits with at least 8 consecutive hours off duty.
+Furthermore, truck drivers are required to have eight hours off for every 10 hours of driving (source: fmcsa.dot.gov).
 The National Highway Transportation Safety Association reports that driver fatigue is responsible for more than 30 percent of all truck accidents, as many truck drivers violate these regulations.
 Truck drivers have to meet unrealistic deadlines, and therefore they work long hours and often ignore regulations.
 As a result, truck driver fatigue is one of the primary reasons for commercial truck accidents.
-In one survey, almost 20 percent of truckers admitted to falling asleep at the wheel at least once in the previous three-month period.
+In a CDC survey, 24% of drivers said they “often” continued to drive despite fatigue.

 Other factors contributing to commercial truck accidents include improper maintenance, faulty brakes, hauling improperly loaded cargo and driving under the influence of alcohol or drugs.